Narnillian/Programming-challenges/cassidoo-challenges/#231---Wordle/README.md

 # About
 The assignment was to just make a function to tell you the result of your guess.
 I made the whole game, and then copied and pasted some of it into another file with just the function.

-Almost the entire game was finished on January 19, 2022, with a tiny adjustment on the morning of the 20.
-(This adjustment fixed reporting double letters [i.e. "apple" --> "parks" and vice versa] when the word was not entirely correct)
+Almost the entire game was finished on January 19, 2022, with a tiny adjustment on the morning of January 20.
+(This adjustment fixed reporting double letters [i.e. "apple" --> "parks" and vice versa] when the word was not entirely correct).
+I also edited on January 22 to make sure all letters are in the standard English 26 character alphabet.

 You can play the original Wordle [here](https://www.powerlanguage.co.uk/wordle/), once per day: https://www.powerlanguage.co.uk/wordle/.